-On December 15, 2022, there were 13,130,989 shares of Common Stock outstanding.
+On December 15, 2023, there were 13,317,090 shares of Common Stock outstanding.
 Each share of Common Stock entitles the holder to one vote on each matter considered at the Annual Meeting.

-Your proxy card will appoint Edgar R. Giesinger, Jr. and Gary D. Owens as proxy holders, or your representatives, to vote your shares as you indicate.
-If you sign, date and return your proxy card without specifying voting instructions, the proxy holders will vote your shares (i) FOR the election of the Company nominated Class I director nominees named in this proxy statement, (ii) FOR the ratification of the appointment by the audit committee of the Board of RSM US LLP, independent public accountants, as the Company's auditors for the fiscal year ending September 30, 2023, (iii) FOR the approval of the non-binding, advisory resolution regarding the compensation of the Company's named executive officers, and (iv) FOR a non-binding, advisory vote on the compensation of the Company's named executive officers to occur EVERY YEAR.
+Your proxy card will appoint Thomas L. Davis, Ph.D. and Richard F. Miles as proxy holders, or your representatives, to vote your shares as you indicate.
+If you sign, date and return your proxy card without specifying voting instructions, the proxy holders will vote your shares (i) FOR the election of the Company nominated Class II director nominees named in this proxy statement, (ii) FOR the ratification of the appointment by the audit committee of the Board of RSM US LLP, independent public accountants, as the Company's auditors for the fiscal year ending September 30, 2024, and (iii) FOR the approval of the non-binding, advisory resolution regarding the compensation of the Company's named executive officers.